>

 Graduates of the IDeaTE M.Ed. are prepared for careers in educational technology, learning design and education innovation across a wide range of settings.
 Alumni work in schools, museums, libraries, nonprofits, ed tech companies, corporate learning and development teams and research organizations, or continue their studies in doctoral programs.

-Whether your goals are to advance your career as an instructional designer, technology specialist, curriculum developer, corporate learning specialist, or to pursue a PhD, we are so excited about what this program has to offer to support your learning through innovative and engaging online modules, a capstone design project based on real world experience, and the opportunity to earn micro-certificates.
-This is a one of a kind degree.
+Whether your goals are to advance your career as an instructional designer, curriculum developer, corporate learning specialist, or to pursue a Ph.D. we are excited about what this unique program can do for you!
+With innovative and engaging courses bolstered by close work with faculty and an internship that includes a real world applied learning capstone project, and the opportunity to earn a certificate in a concentration area, we know this program will lead to a bright professional future and make learning environments better in the process.

 Headshot of Vanderbilt professor Andy Hostetler Andrew Hostetler